Date:

 2. is significantly upscaling its presence in Australia as a result of the grant.

-5.7 The commitments made in the FJC Plan will form part of a grant agreement.
+5.7 The commitments made in the FJC plan will form part of a grant agreement and be binding on the business.

-6.2 The FJC Plan Addendum template does not include sections of the Code that duplicate requirements under the PD & CM Act.
-In particular, the FJC Addendum Plan template does not require Suppliers to outline how it will meet certain FJC Standards, as commitments to such FJC Standards are satisfied under the Ministerial Directions for Public Construction Procurement in Victoria.
+6.2 The FJC plan addendum template does not include sections of the code that duplicate requirements under the PD & CM Act.
+In particular, the FJC addendum plan template does not require prospective suppliers to outline how it will meet certain FJC standards, as commitments to such FJC standards are satisfied under the Ministerial Directions for Public Construction Procurement in Victoria.

-6.4 A new FJC Plan Addendum must be submitted to the relevant Agency each time a Supplier submits a tender submission at the time of tender submission or as otherwise specified by the Agency.
+6.4 A new FJC plan addendum must be submitted to the relevant agency each time a prospective supplier submits a tender submission at the time of tender submission or as otherwise specified by the agency.

-6.5 If a Supplier does not provide a completed FJC Plan Addendum at the time of tender submission it will be excluded from the tender process.
+6.5 If a prospective supplier does not provide a completed FJC plan addendum at the time of tender submission it will be excluded from the tender process.

-6.6 If a tender is successful, the commitments in the FJC Plan Addendum will form part of a contract.
+6.6 If a tender is successful, the commitments in the FJC plan addendum will form part of a contract and be binding on the supplier.

 7. What Information is needed?

-9.2 Commitments made in the FJC Plan / FJC Plan Addendum are binding and will form part of the contract / grant agreement.
-The relevant Agency will monitor the commitments and undertakings listed in the contract / grant agreement.
+9.1 Commitments made in the FJC plan/ FJC plan addendum are binding and will form part of the contract/grant agreement.
+The relevant agency will monitor the commitments and undertakings listed in the contract/grant agreement.

-9.3 Where a Supplier or Business enters into a contract / grant agreement, it will be required to:
+9.4 Where a supplier or business enters into a contract/grant agreement, it will be required to:

 10.1 General complaints about an action or service provided by the FJC Unit, can be made at Complaints form.